OpenDSA/OpenDSA/RST/en/TJeffrey/Turing.rst

 This is known as the :term:`Halting Problem`.

-It turns out that we can **prove** that there are always languages that cannot be converted from Turing-acceptable to Turing-decideable.
+It turns out that we can **prove** that there are always languages that cannot be converted from Turing-acceptable to Turing-decidable.
 In other words, we can **prove** that the Halting Problem is unsolveable.